fdformula/MathlyLua/README.md

   F1      to open help document on current Lua/mathly function

   F2      to start Lua with mathly loaded
-  Ctrl-,  to run Lua command on current line in the editor Ctrl-.  to run all Lua script in the editor
+  Ctrl-,  to run Lua commands on current line in the editor Ctrl-.  to run all Lua script in the editor
 ```
 `F2`, `Ctrl-,`, and `Ctrl-.` work with Bash, Julia, Octave, Python, R, Ruby, and some other languages with interactive REPL terminal.